dolthub/dolthub-cypress/README.md

 Getting back to our variablized parameters above, `selector` is the selector intended to be used with the `cy.get()` method.
 This method is optimized to traverse the DOM and find the element(s) containing the specified `data-cy` attributes.

-#### ShouldArgs
+### `ShouldArgs`

-`shouldArgs` is another object intended to be used with Cypress' assertion method [`.should()`](https://docs.cypress.io/api/commands/should.html#Syntax).
+`shouldArgs` is another object intended to be used with Cypress's assertion method [`.should()`](https://docs.cypress.io/api/commands/should.html#Syntax).

 ```ts
 type ShouldArgs = { chainer: string; value?: any };
 ```

-`chainer` refers to the assertion string `be.visible`.
+`chainer` refers to the assertion string "be.visible".
 If you're not familiar with assertions, you can learn more [here](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Assertions).
-While `be.visible` does not require any values, some chainers like `have.length` require a value of a number.
+While "be.visible" does not require any values, some chainers like "have.length" require a value of a number.
 Here are some examples:

 ```ts
 const beVisible = newShouldArgs("be.visible");